 For a second she considered telling Mertha to cancel but pushed the hesitation and fear down.
 No matter what happened she would get through this.
 Even if Nora hated her afterward it was still the right thing to do.
 She also missed Nora terribly, not having her around felt like something was missing.
 Nora had been an ever-present fact of her life, but soon that would never be the case again.

-She took a few slow breaths and made sure she was ready.
-She had elected to wear the new denim jacket, much to Mertha’s delight.
-She made sure to comb her hair, I was reaching down to the middle of her shoulders now.
+Cleo had elected to wear the new denim jacket, much to Mertha’s delight.
+She made sure to comb her hair, it was reaching down to the middle of her shoulders now.
 It reminded her of how it had once been when she and Nora were close, when the world seemed so much less dangerous, when she had been happy…

 She stepped out of the bathroom “Mertha I think we should leave now, if not we are going to be late.”
 Mertha looked back at her with concern, her worry must be quite obvious.

 Mertha closed the distance between them and leaned down “are you sure you are ready for this?”

 No way back “yes, I’m a bit afraid but I don’t think that will stop soon. let’s go before my nerves fracture completely.”
 Mertha nodded hesitantly and they both walked out of the hab.

 The walk to the park felt like a walk towards the gallows, Mertha lent her a vine to hold.
 What was she going to say to Nora?
 How was she going to explain the fact that she had undermined their relationship just for power?
 Mertha got her attention by tugging on her hand gently.